 - Equipment: The size of the bottle for dressing is 80 ml.

-- Please pour the dressing just before eating.
+- Please pour the dressing right before eating.

 - It's handy to use a bottle when making the dressing.
-If you have some leftover, close it and keep it in the fridge.
+Close the lid and keep the bottle in the fridge.

 - Daikon skin is hard, so it is better to peel it when making a salad.
-You can make a nice stir-fry dish with daikon skin, so please don't throw them away.
+Please don't throw them away; you can make a tasty stir-fry dish with daikon skin.